davidfstr/dafoster.net/_posts/2013-01-29-unique-features-of-various-programming-languages.md

 * **Call-with-current-continuation**
     * Allows you to save the current execution state of the program in a variable and jump back to it later.
 Multiple times, even.
 It's like a friggin' time machine.
 You can implement fairly complex control flow operators with this function.

 [^lisp-dialects]: There are more dialects of Lisp than any other language I can think of.
 These 3 (Common Lisp, Scheme, and Clojure) are just the most popular dialects.
-I've directly used [Racket](http://racket-lang.org) in the past, which is itself a dialect of Scheme.
+I've directly used [Racket](/articles/2013/03/01/notes-on-racket/) in the past, which is itself a dialect of Scheme.

-[^macro-optimize]: Prismatic performs efficient [compile-time DOM templating](http://blog.getprismatic.com/blog/2013/1/22/the-magic-of-macros-lighting-fast-templating-in-clojurescript) in JavaScript using macros.
+[^macro-optimize]: Prismatic performs efficient [compile-time DOM templating](http://blog.getprismatic.com/blog/2013/1/22/the-magic-of-macros-lighting-fast-templating-in-clojurescript) in ClojureScript using macros.

 ### Other